...

 Physical Signs of Use

-Physical symptoms often include frequent nosebleeds, dilated pupils, track marks (if injection is involved), or symptoms of respiratory issues.
-These are often a telltale sign of prolonged misuse.
+Physical symptoms are often visible indicators of prolonged cocaine misuse.
+These can include frequent nosebleeds, a chronically runny nose, or damage to the nasal septum (if snorting), dilated pupils that do not react normally to light, track marks or skin infections (if injection is involved), or symptoms of respiratory issues like chronic cough or hoarseness (if smoked).
+These are often a telltale sign of long-term and heavy usage.

 Increased Secrecy and Isolation